physics-enthusiast/nixos-image/README.md

 --- | ---
 oracle | Oracle Cloud Infrastructure image

-The name of the image itself is variable (partly in order to supoort VMMs that require their images to be named a [certain way](https://forum.proxmox.com/threads/error-couldnt-determine-format-and-compression-type.70084/post-324541)), but it is guarenteed to be the only file in the archive.
-If the image itself must be of known name, the archive can be extracted to an empty directory and renamed [like so](https://stackoverflow.com/a/70166130).
+The name of the image itself is variable (partly in order to supoort VMMs that require their images to be named a [certain way](https://forum.proxmox.com/threads/error-couldnt-determine-format-and-compression-type.70084/post-324541)), but it is guaranteed to be the only file in the archive.
+If the image must also be of known name, the archive can be extracted to an empty directory and renamed [like so](https://stackoverflow.com/a/70166130).

 ## Caveats
 - Currently, cloud-init runs, but its capabilities are [limited](https://search.nixos.org/options?channel=23.11&show=services.cloud-init.enable&from=0&size=50&sort=relevance&type=packages&query=cloud-init) by its conflicts with the declarative nature of NixOS.
 This means that some modules may behave differently compared to the imperative distros.
 In particular, it seems that setting authorized_keys for non-root users doesn't work.